williamtran29/styleguides/ux-dev/svg.md

 # SVGs

-Scalable Vector Graphics - they're retina-friendly by default and lighter than most other image formats.
+Scalable Vector Graphics - they're Retina-friendly by default and lighter than most other image formats.
 Use them whenever you can!
 (Here's how…)

 ## Best Practices

 There are multiple ways to use an SVG in a webpage (but we stick to two):

 * 👉 inline directly in page markup
+* 👉 as an inlined CSS `background-image` with `url('data:image/svg+xml;utf8,<svg></svg>)`
-* as the `src`/`srcset` for an `img` tag (or other media element, like `picture > source` - you might use this for art direction but not responsive images  , since SVGs are resolution-independent already)
+* as the `src`/`srcset` for an `img` tag (or other media element, like `picture > source` - you might use this for art direction but not responsive images, since SVGs are resolution-independent already)
 * as the `data` attr in an `<object>` tag
 * as a CSS `background-image` with `url('path/to/file.svg')`
-* 👉 as an inlined CSS `background-image` with `url('data:image/svg+xml;utf8,<svg></svg>)`

 By default, we prefer **inline SVG** (see [SVGJar](#SVGJar)), especially when CSS styling of element colors is necessary, or where the layout requires the SVG to define its own space.

 For background decorations, we use **background-image SVGs**, but we don't manually manage the inlining. [`narwin-pack`](https://github.com/DockYard/narwin-pack/blob/master/index.js) uses [`postcss-inline-svg`](https://github.com/TrySound/postcss-inline-svg) to convert those to inline data SVGs.
+This `background-image` technique has the advantages using an SVG without creating additional markup, but it lacks the ability to style the SVG or its children with CSS.

 ```postcss
 .icon--background {